 In March 2002, the District issued variable rate COPs, Series 2002B, with a par amount of \$115.3 million.
 The District chose to enter into a floating-to-fixed cancelable interest rate swap, effective through August 1, 2027, to hedge against future increases in interest rates.
-The swap effectively converted the 2002B Certificates into 25 year synthetic fixed rate debt obligations with a coupon of 4.22%.
+The swap effectively converted the 2002B Certificates into 25-year synthetic fixed rate debt obligations with a coupon of 4.22%.
 In exchange for an upfront premium payment of \$6.1 million received by the District, the swap counterparty had the right to cancel the swap on any date on or after February 1, 2007.
 This option was purchased by the School District on April 8, 2009 at a cost of \$2.7 million.
 In exchange for an additional reduction in the fixed rate paid by the District on the swap, the counterparty has the right to pay a lower Alternate Floating Rate equal to 67% of 1 month London Interbank Offering Rate ("LIBOR").
 The counterparty can pay this lower Alternate Rate if the 180-day average of the Securities Industry and Financial Markets Association ("SIFMA")/LIBOR ratio exceeds 67%.
-As of June 30, 2016 the swap rate was based on SIFMA.
-It is anticipated the rate will move to the alternative rate on August 3, 2016.
+As of June 30, 2017 the swap rate was based on the alternative rate on of 70% of 1-mo LIBOR.
+The interest rate for the underlying debt was 70% of 1-mo LIBOR plus 42 bps.

-At June 30, 2016, the swap had a negative fair value of \$29,587,269 based on mid-market values as of the close of business.
-As of June 30, 2016, the District has saved a total of \$7.5 million as a result of this transaction.
+At June 30, 2017, the swap had a negative fair value of \$20,903,285 based on mid-market values as of the close of business.
+The District has saved a total of \$7.8 million to date as a result of this transaction.
 This savings is calculated by comparing the net payments to date to the payments that would have been made had the District issued traditional fixed rate debt.